-Dallas’s local economy is a mix of aerospace, computer chips, telecommunications, transport, energy, and healthcare sectors and the Finance and Business services.
+Dallas’s local economy is a mix of aerospace, computer chips, telecommunications, transport, energy, and healthcare sectors and the Finance and Business Services.
 These sectors are all providers of good wages which allows for a strong market for Dallas investment properties.
-For more in depth review of the Dallas Real Estate Market, click the link.
+For a more in-depth review of the Dallas Real Estate Market, click the link.

 6. Benefits of Residential vs Commercial Real Estate Investing in Atlanta

 Atlanta is one of the top rental markets in the U.S. You can get newly rehabbed properties with tenants.
-The price of the properties start at $70,000 with up to $750/mo cash flow.
+The price of the properties starts at $70,000 with up to $750/mo cash flow.
 500 people move to Atlanta every day!
-2 million more people expected by 2030.
+2 million more people are expected by 2030.
 Real estate properties have a 3-year appreciation forecast of 9.3%.
-For more in depth review of the Atlanta Real Estate Market, click on the link.
+For a more in-depth review of the Atlanta Real Estate Market, click on the link.

 7. Benefits of Residential vs Commercial Real Estate Investing in San Jose